-Below you can review the first working draft of the Paper 1 System Inventory.
+Below you can review the first working draft of the Paper 1 System Inventory and Paper 2 Commodity Flow Profile.
 Please send any comments or concerns to Chandra Ravada at CRavada@ecia.org using the comment record form below.

 The Eight County Region (Study Area) is at the heart of major US manufacturing and agricultural activity, yet for the most part does not have direct access to the interstate system for distribution of goods regionally and nationally.
 This means that the US, State and county roadways, the railroads and the water ports in the Study Area are the life lines for commerce.

 In order for the East Central Intergovernmental Association & Blackhawk Hills Regional Council (Project Team) to provide a freight transportation system that attracts new businesses and enables others to maintain and grow their presence in the Study Area, several key questions must be answered, including:

 - • How are the Study Area’s key freight corridors used today?
 How might they be used in the future?

 - • What is transported on the freight system today?
 How might that change in the future?